-I ended up bailing from the read-a-thon with just over two hours to go.
-I know I could have forced myself to stay awake, but I also know that, given my commitments for this afternoon, today would have been miserable for me if I hadn't gotten some sleep.
-So I opted for a better day today!
-(I'm still going to need to go to bed early tonight.)
+I ended up bailing from the read-a-thon with a little over four hours to go.
+I think I could have forced myself to stay awake, but I also know that I wouldn't have enjoyed this morning's church services near as much as I did if I hadn't gotten some sleep.
+(I'm still going to need a nap after I eat lunch.)

 Here is my end-of-event survey: